jeffmm/luagent/README.md

 2. **RunContext**: Carries dependencies and state through the execution
 3. **Agent**: Orchestrates the conversation loop with the LLM
 4. **Tool Execution**: Handles function calling with error handling
+5. **Tool-Based Structured Output**: Uses function calling for provider-independent structured outputs
-5. **HTTP/JSON Abstraction**: Works with multiple library implementations
+6. **HTTP/JSON Abstraction**: Works with multiple library implementations

-The entire implementation is ~450 lines of Lua code in a single file.
+The entire implementation is ~900 lines of Lua code in a single file.

 ## Design Philosophy